flschr/bearblog-plugins/README.md

 ### Blog Search & Infinite Scroll

 *   **Description**: Implements a client-side search for your `/blog` page with a floating search button and real-time highlighting.
 It also adds an "infinite scroll" functionality for your post list.
+See it in action [on my personal website](https://fischr.org/blog).
 *   **Installation**: Add the following code to your `Custom footer content`:
     ```html
     <script src="https://cdn.jsdelivr.net/gh/flschr/bearblog-plugins@stable/bear/search.js" defer></script>